Understanding the openEHR Clinical Knowledge Manager

 Termsets can be downloaded in the XML format in a similar manner.
 They also have a Bulk Export option.

 Understanding how to use the Clinical Knowledge Manager(CKM) can speed up the process of implementing your own openEHR-based health IT system.
 Key functionalities like searching, viewing, and downloading are simple and easy to execute, with multiple options that cater to your exact needs.
-Join our free openEHR workshop if you’re looking for a headstart in understanding and implementing openEHR.
+Join our free openEHR Fundamentals Course if you’re looking for a headstart in understanding and implementing openEHR.